samarthramesh/SD2-Pruning/README.md

 # Usage

-Install all packages mentioned in requirements.txt
+Install all packages mentioned in requirements.txt.

 Download train images and annotations for the 2017 MSCOCO training dataset from https://cocodataset.org/#download